 Happy Wednesday, sweet friends!
-No, buying this blazer isn’t my one regret.
+No, buying this blazer (sold out but linking a newer version) isn’t my one regret.
 That’s actually been a solid life decision, if I do say so myself.
 (And, I do.)
 I’ll talk about the blazer in a second, but first….

 I can say that in my life, I have only one regret.
 I think that’s pretty good, considering I’ve been on this planet for more than 3 decades, don’t you?